lucaleonect/nqa_server/docs/solver.md

 The service also creates `DATA_ROOT` on startup to ensure a writable destination for study outputs.

+## Default Presets and Expected Workloads

+The `HPO_DEFAULT_*` values shipped in `.env` are tuned for the developer's everyday rig: an RTX 3060 Mobile GPU handling classical spin-glass or QUBO problems with a few hundred spins (roughly 300-400 variables).
+These parameters strike a balance between turnaround time and solution quality on that hardware.
+When you target quantum ground-state studies or require tighter approximations, plan to scale up the sampling budget: larger trial counts, more MCMC samples, and longer sweep schedules so Optuna has enough runway to explore the space.

 ## Execution Flow

 1. **Validation**: The payload is parsed via Pydantic to ensure the matrix is present and optional vectors/cuda overrides, when provided, have valid types.